zenglenn42/menu-drawer/README.md

 }
 ```

 It allows me to clean-up the interface between the menu drawer and the app that consumes the drawer.
 I no longer need to expose all the helper functions and default reducers anymore.
-Plus I now have a `<MenuDrawer>` component that is reaonably named and support a className prop for styling the enclosing `<div>`.
+Plus I now have a `<MenuDrawer>` component that is reaonably named and supports a className prop for styling the enclosing `<div>`.

 ```javascript
 # MenuDrawerApp.js